 His book "Power, Chaos and Consensus" begins by describing the strengths and weaknesses of the various methods we now use to make public decisions, including war, the market place and democratic majority-vote decision-making, and then exposes fifty wide-ranging, intricately entwined global problems that cannot be resolved by any of these methods.

-After discussing how consensus decision-making could be used to help get us out of the very complex, self-destructive mess we’re now in, it concludes by detailing an ingenious, comprehensive, practical plan that would allow any decision making body of any size to use consensus to peacefully turn the planet’s current chaos around, one decision at a time.
+After discussing how consensus decision-making could be used to help get us out of the very complex, self-destructive mess we’re now in, it concludes by detailing a comprehensive, practical plan that would allow any decision making body of any size to use consensus to peacefully turn the planet’s current chaos around, one decision at a time.

 About "The Old Man in the Bag and Other True Stores of Good Intentions":